 This course provides an overview of the effects of crises, disasters, abuse, and other trauma-causing events on persons of all ages, including the cognitive, affective, behavioral, and neurological effects associated with crisis/trauma.
-Content will include the counselor's role individually and as a part of an interdisciplinary team in responding to both small and large-scale trauma and the recovery process surrounding loss and bereavement.
+Content will include the counselor's role individually and as a part of an interdisciplinary team in responding to both small and large -scale crises, disasters, and traumatic events.
+The recovery process surrounding loss and bereavement is also covered.
 Emphasis will include culturally specific strategies, inclusion of local community resources, and spiritual support in treatment planning.
+Recommended prerequisites, CN501, 505, 506, 507.

-Recommended prerequisites, CN501,505,506,507.
-Additional Details for California Students: The course includes detection, assessment, and intervention in abusive situations, including, but not limited to: child abuse, spousal/partner abuse, and elder/dependent adult abuse and neglect) State reporting requirements are also considered.
-Brief, intermediate, and long-term approaches; assessment strategies for clients in crisis; and principles of intervention for individuals, including those with mental or emotional disorders, are emphasized.
-4999.33.
+Additional Details for California Students: The course includes detection, assessment, and intervention in abusive situations.
+This course addresses CA BBS standard 4999.33.

 This course satisfies 7 hours+ of coursework in child abuse assessment and reporting as specified in Section 28.
 4999.33 (d) (8), (9), (10), 4999.33L.
-3 credits.